COVID: Testing times for Germany's retail sector | DW | 15.04.2021

-In many German cities, retail stores have been allowed to reopen their doors.
-But it is mandatory for shoppers to provide a negative test result before their shopping outing can even begin — and that's a problem.
+In many German cities, shops have been allowed to reopen their doors.
+But it is mandatory for shoppers to provide a negative coronavirus test result before their shopping outing can even begin — and that's a problem.

 A busy shopping precinct in the German capital Berlin.
 Consumers are trying to get their weekend grocery shopping done in a supermarket.
 And, of course, in COVID-19 times everybody here is obliged to wear an FFP2 protective mask.